Baldeep-singh109/Induction.Program2025.md/README.md

 ---
 # Day 5( August 2025)

-On this day there is no lecture of CSE(A).
-They gatheres outside the TCC Seminar Hall for making of Student Id card then they explore the college campus.
+On this day there is no lecture for CSE(A).
+We gatheres outside the TCC Seminar Hall for making of Student Id card then we explore the college campus.